 - antibiotics for infections

-- medicines for enlarged prostate
+- medications for an enlarged prostate

 - surgery to relieve a prostate blockage